 - Jose always arrives sooner than the other students.

-- She flew the plane between two buildings.
+- She flew the plane through the fog calmly and skillfully.

 - The seamstress mended the hem with needle and thread.